pursuit-curriculum/unit-front-end-web-development/json-and-persisting-data/lesson-notes/readme.md

 - How can you change an object into JSON?

 - Update your application so that every time new songs are made, they are added to a playlist collection (array of objects).
+- Update your application so that every time new songs are made, they are saved to a `playlist.json` file